nat-ho/ip/docs/README.md

 ## Features

-### Task Manager
+#### Task Manager
-Duke manages a list of tasks that can be added to, deleted, checked off, and also provides a search feature
+Duke manages a list of tasks that can be added to, deleted, checked off, and also provides a search function

-### Persistent Data
+#### Persistent Data
 Any changes to the task list will be saved in a file locally which will be loaded on Duke's startup

 ## Usage